 The principal duty of a TA is to help faculty with the conduct and delivery of courses.
 Services provided by teaching assistants include, but are not limited to, grading, monitoring, leading lab and/or discussion sessions, offering office hour assistance to students, and performing clerical tasks associated with course instruction.
-Some TAs provide support to the resource centers, such as the Visual Resources Collection, the Materials Lab, and the Tech Lab.
+Some TAs provide support to the resource centers such as the Materials Lab and the Tech Lab.

 Teaching Assistants are supervised by the course instructor of record and are subject to established departmental policies on student academic employment.
 Interested parties should complete a TA application for consideration.

 TA applications are distributed via the School of Architecture student listserv and reviewed twice per year.
 Spring semester applications usually open in mid-October.
 Summer and fall semester applications usually open in mid-April.

 Prior conduct or disciplinary history with the Office of the Dean of Students or the School of Architecture may make a student ineligible to serve as a TA.
 The School of Architecture reserves the right to deny an appointment.
 Acceptance is provisionary until the student has been cleared by Student Conduct and Academic Integrity and the Office of the Dean of Students.
 This applies to both disciplinary and academic dishonesty rulings.